kana4/bioinformatics_rust_book/src/2_3_Print_Numbers.md

 }
 ```

 Now that we have a variable, `println!` takes two parts, the first is formatting the print, while the second part is the variable to print. the quotes surround everything that will be printed, in our case, `{}` which is always the input variable.
 So we have stated to print only the variable.
+We probably want to other things than just deal with numbers though, so let's try to